Hay truck hits power lines at railway crossing on SH1 near Hunterville suspending train services

-A truck carrying hay has hit power lines at a railway crossing on SH1 near Hunterville.
+A truck carrying hay has hit power lines at a railway crossing on SH1, closing the rail line between Hunterville and Porewa.

 The accident occurred at about 9.30am between Jeffersons Line and Te Houhou Rd.

-No one was trapped or injured and all occupants were removed from the truck which was the only vehicle involved.
+No one was trapped or injured and all occupants were removed from the truck.

-Kiwirail has been approached for comment about the impact on rail services.
+KiwiRail general manager operations – lower North Island Anthony Mills said one service has been affected so far.

+"The vehicle involved is blocking the rail line and has also damaged a traction pole and overhead wires," Mills said.

 Both lanes of the road remain open.
 Police are not aware of what caused the accident at this time.